Mr-PauI/ESP32-BinForge/README.md

 ## Use Cases

-- Post-compilation firmware customization
+- **Post-compilation firmware customization**
+  Modify firmware images after build without recompiling or relinking.

-- Asset or data blob injection into ESP32 binaries
+- **Asset or data blob injection into ESP32 binaries**
+  Embed ROM-resident assets such as logos, tables, lookup data, or game images.

-- Repairing CRCs after manual or automated binary edits
+- **Repairing CRCs after manual or automated binary edits**
+  Revalidate modified firmware images so they remain flashable.

+- **Closed-source or restricted-source firmware workflows**
+  Customize or parameterize firmware images when source code is unavailable or rebuilding is impractical.

+- **Manufacturing and deployment variants**
+  Generate multiple firmware variants (branding, configuration, region data) from a single base image.

+- **Late-stage firmware changes**
+  Apply changes after code freeze, certification, or build system lock-down.

+- **ROM-backed data for resource-constrained systems**
+  Store large static data in flash/ROM instead of consuming RAM.

+- **Firmware experimentation and reverse-engineering workflows**
+  Safely modify binaries for testing, research, or exploratory development.

-- Development and tooling workflows for ESP32 firmware experimentation
+- **Emulator and retro firmware use cases**
+  Embed ROM images or game data directly into firmware for standalone emulation targets.

+- **Tooling and automation pipelines**
+  Integrate into scripts or CI systems for repeatable post-build firmware modification.

 ---